What You See is What You Get: Exploiting Visibility for 3D Object Detection: Exploit Visibility for 3D Object Detection

-\paragraph{Raycasting with augmented objects} Prior work augments virtual objects while ignoring visibility constraints, producing inconsistent LiDAR sweeps (e.g., by inserting an object behind a wall that should occlude it - Fig.~\ref{fig:augmentation}-(b)).
-We can use ray-casting as a tool to ``rectify" the LiDAR sweep.
+{\bf Raycasting with augmented objects:} Prior work augments virtual objects while ignoring visibility constraints, producing LiDAR sweeps with inconsistent visibility (e.g., by inserting an object behind a wall that should occlude it - Fig.~\ref{fig:augmentation}-(b)).
+We can use raycasting as a tool to ``rectify" the LiDAR sweep.
 Specifically, we might wish to remove virtual objects that are occluded (a strategy we term \textit{culling} - Fig.~\ref{fig:augmentation}-(c)).
 Because this might excessively decrease the number of augmented objects, another option is to remove points from the original scene that occlude the inserted objects (a strategy we term \textit{drilling} - Fig.~\ref{fig:augmentation}-(d)).

-Fortunately, both strategies are efficient to implement with simple modifications to the above ray-casting algorithm.
-We only have to change the terminating condition of raycasting from arriving at the end point of the ray to hitting a voxel that is \textit{pre-occupied}.
-When casting rays from the original scene, we set voxels occupied by virtual objects as \textit{pre-occupied}.
-And when casting rays from the virtual objects, we set voxels occupied by original scenes as \textit{pre-occupied}.
-As a consequence, points that should be occluded will be removed.
+Fortunately, as we show in Alg.~\ref{alg:raycast}, both strategies are efficient to implement with simple modifications to the vanilla voxel traversal algorithm.
+We only have to change the terminating condition of raycasting from arriving at the end point of the ray to hitting a voxel that is { $\mathtt{BLOCKED}$}.
+For \textit{culling}, when casting rays from the original scene, we set voxels occupied by virtual objects as { $\mathtt{BLOCKED}$}; when casting rays from the virtual objects, we set voxels occupied in original scenes as { $\mathtt{BLOCKED}$}.
+As a result, points that should be occluded will be removed.
+For \textit{drilling}, we allow rays from virtual objects to pass through voxels occupied in the original scene.

-\paragraph{Online occupancy mapping} How do we extend instantaneous visibility into a temporal context?
+{\bf Online occupancy mapping:} How do we extend instantaneous visibility into a temporal context?
 Assume knowing the sensor origin at each timestamp, we can compute instantaneous visibility over every sweep, resulting in 4D spatial-temporal visibility.
 If we directly integrate a 4D volume into the detection framework, it would be too expensive.
 We seek out online occupancy mapping~\cite{thrun2005probabilistic, hornung2013octomap} and apply Bayesian filtering to turn a 4D spatial-temporal visibility into a 3D posterior probability of occupancy.
 In Fig.~\ref{fig:slices}, we plot a visual comparison between instantaneous visibility and temporal occupancy.
 We follow Octomap~\cite{hornung2013octomap}'s formulation and use their off-the-shelf hyper-parameters, e.g. the log-odds of observing freespace and occupied space.